 As bad as I’ve done in school, my entire life, teachers have always told me I’m smart.
 I’d like to think that maybe I am, but it’s debatable.
 If there is anything that does set me apart, it’s awareness.
 I see things others don’t, and I don’t mean the blue man who walked into the wall.

 When I talk about ideas like the totalitarian slave state we’re all heading towards, being complicit in our own subjugation by accepting the oppressive conditions we’re living in, most people just call that ‘going to work’.
 While on one level, they’re not wrong, there’s still something else, deeper, behind the scenes; I think they’re missing it.

 I’ve tried discussing how institutions like marriage are not only archaic but actually counterintuitive to what love is supposed to be.
 I say that love is freedom and contractually obligating your partner to you, is in fact the opposite of what it means to love someone.
 I explain how a young couple starting a life together could better use those thousands of dollars they’re spending on throwing a pretentious party (wedding) for themselves, for something more important, like food and shelter.
-They never ever have even a remotely decent counter argument, they just mumble something about it being tradition and it’s what’s always been done.
-But the truth is like light and just like you can’t stop the sun from shinning, most marriages end in divorce.
+They never even have a decent counter argument, they just mumble something about it being tradition.
+But truth is like light and just like you can’t stop the sun from shinning, most marriages end in divorce.

 Miss Lauryn Hill, the famously reclusive R&B singer once said, ”We spend our life in sacrifice to a system for the dead.
 Are you sure it’s God you’re serving?
 Obligated to a system, getting less than you’re deserving.”